Campusoft/knowledge_base/data/etl.md

 Introducing Prefect 2.0
-- Prefect 2.0 is loaded with new features and built on top of our second-generation orchestration engine, Orion. https://www.prefect.io/blog/introducing-prefect-2-0
+- Prefect 2.0 is loaded with new features and built on top of our second-generation orchestration engine, Orion.
+- Prefect 2.0 is actually its license: Apache 2.0
+- Prefect 2.0 introduces a completely new UI. https://www.prefect.io/blog/introducing-prefect-2-0

 ## Referencias